Qwertywho/ml_workshop/README.md

 #### Grafana Dashboard

-Create another window in the session.
+Go back to your instance_b's terminal, leave the prometheus server running.
+Create another window in the session. `ctrl+b, c`

 We wil use docker to run the Grafana Dashboard